Two Kooks » ALL RECIPES » Soups and Stews » Leftover Turkey Soup With Stuffing Croutons

 turkey bones, onion, vegetables, herbs, broth in soup pot

-Put turkey bones, veggies, herbs and seasoning in a pot.
+Put turkey bones, veggies, herbs and seasoning in a soup pot or Dutch oven.
 Cover with broth or water.
-Simmer for an hour partially covered.

 Bake leftover stuffing at 425F/218C for 12 minutes to make croutons.